 Doctors use a number of approaches to diagnose and measure insomnia symptoms.
 Patients may need to fill out questionnaires, keep diaries, have certain blood tests and even undergo an overnight sleep study.
 Understanding the individual symptoms a person is experiencing can help the doctor to decide on the most appropriate treatment plan.

-This is a simple diary the patient keeps that tracks the details of their sleep such as bedtime, time of waking up and feelings of sleepiness throughout the day.
-This log may also help a doctor to work out any underlying cause of the insomnia.
+A sleep log is a simple diary the patient keeps that tracks the details of their sleep such as bedtime, time of waking up, and the presence of any feelings of sleepiness throughout the day.
+This log may also help a doctor to work out any underlying cause of insomnia.

-This is a comprehensive questionnaire that is used to collect data about current health, medical history and sleeping routine.
+A sleep inventory is a comprehensive questionnaire that is used to collect data about the patient's current health, medical history, and sleeping routine.

-Certain blood tests may be carried out to check for medical conditions that disrupt sleep and cause insomnia such as hyperthyroidism.
+Certain blood tests may be carried out to check for medical conditions that can disrupt sleep and cause insomnia, such as hyperthyroidism.

 Overnight sleep study

-Also known of as polysomnography, a sleep test involves the patient sleeping in a laboratory set up overnight in a comfortable bed so that information can be collected about their night-time sleep.
-An electroencephalogram is carried out to monitor the patient’s brain activity during the different stages of sleep.
-This non-invasive test also measure factors such as body movement, oxygen levels, heart rhythm and breathing patterns.
+An overnight sleep study, which is also known of as polysomnography, involves the patient sleeping in a laboratory set up overnight in a comfortable bed so that the information can be collected about their night-time sleep.
+While the patient is asleep, an electroencephalogram is carried out to monitor the their brain activity during the different stages of sleep.
+This non-invasive test also measures factors such as body movement, oxygen levels, heart rhythm, and breathing patterns.